umassos/SLO-Power/README.md

 Power is being set to 80 Watts (increase)
 Power has been set to 80 Watts on 192.168.245.51 (Due to inner power scaler loop).
 ```
+Note that our IP is set to `192.168.245.51` and differs between machines.

-We provide two configuration files which are required to set if the experiment runs at the single machine level or cluster level.
+Finally, we provide two configuration files which are required to set if the experiment runs at the single machine level or cluster level.
 These configuration files are [single_machine.json](./src/single_machine.json) and [cluster_machines.json](./src/cluster_machines.json).
 These files should be modified based on your own setup.
 We hardcoded this configuration file in [slo_power_manager.py](./src/slo_power_manager.py) at `line 28` as `machines_config_file = "./single_machine.json"`.
 This line should be updated with the configuration file that is based on your setup, i.e., single node setup or cluster setup.
 The path of this configuration file might be changed in case file not found error.

 In addition, SLO-Power has parameters to set up.
 This parameters can be set up at [config](./src/power_manager_config.json) file.
 From this configuration file, a few parameters are specific to setup (single machine level or cluster level).
 These parameters are given below and should be set accordingly.